 Like when I needed a coin for the bathroom just now?
 I mused aloud.
 I had desperately needed to get some from my friend earlier.
 He laughed and simply repeated, anyone.

 I marvelled at the situation I found myself in.
-There I was touring the infamous Pattaya, yet looking upon the traces of brotherhood and reverence, restraint and decency.
+There I was, touring the infamous Pattaya, yet I looked upon traces of brotherhood and reverence, restraint and decency.

-The Sanctuary of Truth
+Pattaya's Sanctuary of Truth

-Interestingly, our guide was Indonesian, who is resident there after marrying a Thai woman.
+Interestingly, our guide was Indonesian, who is resident in Thailand after marrying a Thai woman.
 His Thai is fluent.
-The tour could have been interesting if delivered from this unusual perspective – more interesting perhaps, than the formal tour.
+The tour could have been interesting if delivered from this unusual perspective - a non-Thai describing a very Thai cultural edifice.
+More interesting perhaps, than the formal tour he delivered.

 It was a long tour, with the guide thoroughly taking us through every room.
 Eventually though, he let us explore a bit on our own for a short while and so we were able to take some unhurried photos.
 You know, just admire the handiwork without facts and figures crammed into us.